ARROW: Augmented Replay for RObust World models: Results

 As for the tasks with shared structure, we observe greater consistency between the model-based approaches, where for each task configuration both ARROW and DreamerV3 consistently reach the threshold in all 5 seeds.
 TES-SAC fails to reach any threshold across all given CoinRun task configurations.

-We observe that the sample efficiency for ARROW is very sensitive to task order.
-In the default order, DreamerV3 reaches the threshold in a third of the time (0.492M) compared to ARROW (1.638M).
-In reversed order both model-based approaches are of the same order of magnitude (ARROW: 3.768M, DreamerV3: 3.604M).
-This pattern can also be observed in the two-cycle training where tasks are presented in the default order again.
-For detailed statistics including interquartile ranges, see \autoref{tab:coinrun_cl_sample_efficiency}.
+We observe that the sample efficiency for ARROW is sensitive to task order. \rebut{In the default order ARROW and DreamerV3 look broadly similar: both fluctuate, peak around the same level, and drop, although DreamerV3 crosses the 85\% threshold first.
+In the reversed and two-cycle orders ARROW is more consistent, reaches its plateau sooner, and rises higher overall.} For detailed statistics including interquartile ranges, see \autoref{tab:coinrun_cl_sample_efficiency}.